Best Poker HUD 2023: Our Top Picks Revealed!

-Holdem Manager 2 (HEM2) is the sequel to this software and boasts over double the features and tools that the original has.
+Holdem Manager 3 (HEM3) is the newly updated version to this software and boasts over double the features and tools that the previous version (HEM2) has.

-Hold’em Manager have created one of the most powerful and thorough tools for tracking your game, evaluating your play and finding all of the ways to improve.
+The team at Holdem Manager has created one of the most powerful and thorough tools for tracking your game, evaluating your play and finding all of the ways to improve.

-HEM 2 has been created to build upon the success of the original with added value to the users.
+HEM 3 has been created to build upon the success of the original and HEM 2, with added value to the users.

-HEM 2 has a slick interface, which is stylish but extremely navigable even for first time users.
+HEM 3, like the previous version has a slick interface, which is stylish but extremely navigable even for first time users.

 The interface has been adapted to make it even simpler for those completely new to tracking software.